International Training Staff

 Heather Hacking

-Ms. Hacking holds a BA in Journalism with a Minor in Political Science.
-She has traveled extensively in Italy, Australia, Costa Rica, Greece, Mexico and France.
-Her strong writing skills will assist in the documentation of program accomplishments.
+Ms. Hacking holds a BA in Journalism with a Minor in Political Science and is enrolled in courses that, when completed at the end of the fall, 2024 semester, will place her mid-way through the CSU, Chico Master of Arts Program in Social Science.
+She has traveled extensively in Australia, Austria, Canada, Chechnya, Costa Rica, France, Greece, Hungary, Ireland, Italy, Kyrgyzstan, Latvia, Mexico, and Slovakia.
+Her strong writing skills assist in the documentation of program accomplishments.

 Program Coordinator